|Itinerary at a Glance|

 One of the best tours of India you'll find is our 15-day India and Nepal tour package.
 It will amaze you with its abundance of fascinating, stunning, and exotic sights and sounds.
 Adventure travel in India doesn't get any better, or more exciting.
 You'll visit many of India's most important and significant cities, including New Delhi, the nation's capital and third-largest city; Jaipur, known as the "Pink City" for its unusual rose-colored sandstone architecture; Agra, site of the Taj Mahal, the world's most famous monument to love; Khajuraho, with its exquisitely carved sculptures; and Varanasi, the holiest site in India, where thousands of Hindu pilgrims tour its temples and bathe in the Ganges River to gain religious merit.
 You'll continue to Nepal, at the foot of Mt.
 Everest, which few countries on Earth can match for its combination of spectacular scenery, exotic culture and hospitable people.
 All of this for prices that represent exceptional value for money.

-September, 2014 - April, 2015 departures folllow a slightly different itinerary.
+April 21, 2014 departure follows a slightly different itinerary.

 All prices, fees and deposits are per person.
 Prices below are subject to availability and confirmation.
 After we receive your booking, we will confirm all prices and availability within 1–2 business days.
 Prices are subject to change at any time and not guaranteed until we receive your final payment.
 More about our prices.